How To Get More Power In Your Golf Swing

 Try these simple tips if you're suffering from a lack of power in your swing

-Modern equipment is designed to help golfers of all levels hit the ball further than ever.
-So, if you're struggling to do this, there's a good chance your scores are suffering.
+Modern equipment is designed to help golfers of all levels hit the ball further than ever, so if you're struggling to do this, there's a good chance your scores are suffering.
 In the video and article below, PGA pro Kristian Baker shares some tips on how to up the power and reclaim that lost distance...

 Often, a lack of power is simply the result of a poor strike pattern.
-For all that clubs are more forgiving than ever, not finding the middle of the face on a consistent basis is going to cost you distance.
+For all that the most forgiving irons offer plenty of margin for error, not finding the middle of the face on a consistent basis is still going to cost you distance.

-Another key to generating more power is hitting up on the ball with your driver - you will never achieve maximum distance if your angle of attack is negative with the big stick.
+A key to generating more power with your driver is hitting up on the ball - you will never achieve maximum distance if your angle of attack is negative with the big stick.
 It's why launch angle and power are so closely linked.

-From here, you should be able to take your normal swing as you've preset the ideal launch conditions.
+From here, you should be able to take your normal swing as you've preset the optimal driver launch angle conditions.
 It might take some time to recalibrate the swing to accommodate the new set-up position but it'll be worth it when you're 'hitting bombs'.

 Finally, many golfers lose power as a result of how they release the club through impact.
 Flipping the hands over too much and too early will cost you precious yards as the loft presented is increased and the compression decreases.

-With an iron in hand, the best players all have a similar look at impact, with the hands and grip ahead of the ball, creating that downward strike that not only helps them fly it further, but also gives them more control.
+With an iron in hand, the best players all have a similar look at impact, with the hands and grip ahead of the ball.
+Implementing this into your own game will help you create a downward strike to compress the ball and flush your irons.

 Students learn best when…